 downsize their property on retirement

-It can often be a major source of disagreement as to precisely what assets should be accounted for when agreeing a financial settlement as part of a divorce, especially those gained after separation.
+It can often be a major source of disagreement as to precisely what assets should be accounted for when agreeing a financial settlement as part of a divorce, especially those gained after separation but before the divorce has been finalised.

 Whilst one party may view post-separation assets as forming part of the matrimonial pot, the other may see these assets as being earned solely due to their hard work following separation and that they should therefore be ring-fenced from any sharing as non-matrimonial property.